oracle/opengrok/README.txt

-     This will produce configuration.xml, optionally by combining the discovered projects with read-only configuration (as specified with READ_XML_CONFIGURATION).
-This step has to be performed only once
-     - during the initial OpenGrok setup.
+     This will produce configuration.xml, optionally by combining the discovered projects with read-only configuration (as specified with OPENGROK_READ_XML_CONFIGURATION).
+This step has to be performed only once - during the initial OpenGrok setup.

   2. mirror and index all projects in parallel

-     This is done by running indexpart command of the OpenGrok script and specifying the configuration.xml written in previous step as READ_XML_CONFIGURATION.
+     This is done by running indexpart command of the OpenGrok script and specifying the configuration.xml written in previous step as OPENGROK_READ_XML_CONFIGURATION.
 The configuration will help the indexer to discover source/data root and project to source path mapping.

   3. perform complete reindex (like in step 1)